adamlukaszczyk/ansible-controlled-nas/README.md

 # ansible-controlled-nas

-Ansible inside VirtualBox to make magic even on Windows.
+Ansible and ARM virtualization for testing environment insite one VirtualBox

 ## Setup steps

-1. Emulator of the NAS will use libvirt (https://github.com/pradels/vagrant-libvirt).
-Make sure you have Ruby on your host.
+0. Clone this project; Make sure you have vagrant installed on your host.
-> `$ vagrant plugin install vagrant-libvirt`

-2. First time vagrant run:
+1. First time vagrant run:
 > `$ vagrant up`